Richard Ney: Life and career

-Ney was born in New York City, the son of Erwin Maximilian Ney (1893-1968), an insurance salesman, and Charlotte Marie Donaldson (born 1895), who served in World War I as yeoman, first class, USNRF.
+Ney was born in New York City, the son of Erwin Maximilian Ney (1893–1968), an insurance salesman, and Charlotte Marie Donaldson (1895–1966), who served in World War I as yeoman, first class, USNRF.
 Later she was a stenographer and a secretary at a lumberyard.

 His parents' marriage ended in divorce and he grew up with his mother in humble circumstances.
 His father remarried twice.
 His father's third wife was Rebie Margaret Flood, a daughter of Rev. Theodore L. Flood, editor of The Chautauquan, and his wife, Ruth Crosley Pardington, daughter of A. R. Pardington.

 A graduate in economics from Columbia University, Ney is best remembered for his role in the Oscar-winning World War II film Mrs. Miniver (1942), and for his short-lived (1943–47) marriage to co-star Greer Garson.
 He also appeared in Ivy (1947) and The Fan (1949).
 He was commissioned in the United States Navy serving in the Aleutians and the Pacific during World War II.

 Ney's one Broadway venture was the 1958 musical Portofino, which he produced and for which he wrote the book and lyrics.
 It closed after three performances.

 Ney performed mostly in television with occasional film roles until the mid-1960s.
 In "The Hunt" (January 27, 1962) of the NBC western television series, The Tall Man, Ney plays the wealthy Edward Van Doren, who hires Billy the Kid (Clu Gulager) to guide him into the wilderness to kill a mountain lion.
 However, Van Doren's real target is Billy himself.